MakerCentral/micro-201/README.md

     <UPDATE_INTERVAL> - The time in seconds between sensor updates.
 Supports floating point for
                         sub-second resolution.

 These parameters have sane defaults of 60 and 1 when not used.
-It is not recommended to post more frequently than every 5 seconds, and update more frequently than 1 second.

 ## Authentication
----

 This program handles authentication via PIN and twitter OAuth.
 On first run, the program will automatically open a browser at the login page of twitter